-The world of hydrangea shrubs is nothing if not diverse.
-Most types do grow in shrub form, but one type is a vine, while another is pruned so as to assume a tree-like appearance.
-The genus includes bushes native to North America, but the Far East is not without its own representatives.
-Some perform best in partial shade, but others can profit from a bit more sunlight.
-And what lover of curiosities has not marveled over the fact that, with some types, the very same plant can bear either pink or blue flowers, depending upon the soil in which it is growing?
+The world of Hydrangea shrubs is nothing if not diverse.
+Most types grow in shrub form—but one type is a vine and another is pruned so as to assume a tree-like appearance.
+The genus includes bushes native to North America, but the Far East is rich in its own representatives.
+Technically, evergreen types do exist, but the hydrangeas widely grown by gardeners are deciduous.

 Smooth Types of Hydrangeas

-- It comes only in the color, white
+- It comes only in the color, white.

-- Its branches often aren't strong enough to support the weight of its flower heads, flopping over when they become rain-drenched
+- Its branches often aren't strong enough to support the weight of its flower heads, flopping over when they become rain-drenched.